Ilymo/TheFinder/project/README.md

 - Last, you can choice the "rate" (via another radio button input) of the movie/anime you're looking for.
 By default, "0+" is selected.

+When you're done with one of those search methods, press **Give me** button and you'll be redirected to the **Result** page where the search result will be display into card.

 #### CSS ressources: